MathThyMod/GP_emu_UQSA/README.md

 ```
 h.new_wave_design( emuls, zs, cm, var_extra, datafiles, maxno=1, olhcmult=100, act=[], fileStr="" )
 ```
 The ```datafiles``` argument allows for an inputs and outputs datafile to be supplied (these should be non-implausible inputs and outputs, as found using the ```nonimp_data()``` function), so that the optimal Latin Hypercube Design takes account of non-implausible inputs in datafiles.
 This means that the new design will try to not refill input space that is already filed by existing non-implausible data.
+This function returns the number (int) of non-implausible data points created in the new wave design.

 ## Noise Fit <a name="Noise_Fit"/>